Amedee Island

 Sea Snake at Amedee Island

-• Water temperature: Cold even though the temperature showed around 24 degrees centigrade.
+• Water Temperature: The weather felt chilly despite the temperature displaying around 24 degrees Celsius.

 • Visibility: 15 to 20 metres.